MylesHenehan/applied-statistics/README.md

 ## Overview

-This repository contains **`problems.ipynb`**, a jupyter notebook in which I complete four statistical simulation exercises.
+This repository contains **`problems.ipynb`**, a Jupyter notebook in which I complete four statistical simulation exercises.
 These tasks involve randomization, sampling, and hypothesis testing, covering concepts such as permutation testing, sampling distributions, Type II error, and ANOVA.

 The aim of this repository is to demonstrate an understanding of probability, simulation, and statistical inference through a series of progressively structured exercises.